 The South Australian Department of Human Services and the Department for Health and Ageing have undertaken a project in collaboration with partners in the charitable food relief and community sectors to co-design an optimal charitable food system to address food insecurity in South Australia and improve client outcomes.

-The project has been shaped by extensive engagement with the charitable food relief and community sectors, clients of charitable food relief and academic experts in food security through a number of activities, including:
+The project was shaped by extensive engagement with the charitable food relief and community sectors, clients of charitable food relief and academic experts in food security through a number of activities, including:

-- A food security literature review undertaken by academics from Curtin University and Flinders University (October 2016)
+- a food security literature review (PDF 1.1 MB) undertaken by academics from Curtin University and Flinders University (October 2016)

-- A research project undertaken by Flinders University and Curtin University to gain insight into the lived experience of food relief clients (October–December 2017)
+- a research project - South Australian Food Relief Recipients’ Perspectives on Services (PDF 1.8 MB) - undertaken by Flinders University and Curtin University to gain insight into the lived experience of food relief clients (October–December 2017)

-- A discussion paper for public consultation (October-November 2017).
+- Improving individual and household food security outcomes in South Australia discussion paper (PDF 1.6 MB) for public consultation (October–November 2017).

 Charter of Affordability

-The Charter of Affordability is a partnership between government and key organisations that many people deal with on a regular basis.
+The Charter of Affordability (PDF 62.8 KB) is a partnership between government and key organisations that many people deal with on a regular basis.